Efficient and Transferable Agentic Knowledge Graph RAG via Reinforcement Learning: Datasets

-Following subgraph preprocessing practice RoG~\citep{Luo2024RoG}, we builds a question-specific near subgraph to shrink the search space and suppress spurious matches: starting from the linked anchor entities \(e_q\) and gold answers \(A_q\), it performs a breadth-first expansion over the KG \(G\) up to the dataset’s maximum 2-hop radius \(h\) The processed subgraph for each question is cached and used for KG retrieval server in \texttt{KG-R1}.
+\paragraph{Two-hop Subgraph Extraction Methodology.} Following the subgraph pre-processing practice RoG~\citep{Luo2024RoG}, we build a question-specific near subgraph to shrink the search space and suppress spurious matches: starting from the linked anchor entities \(e_q\) and gold answers \(A_q\), it performs a breadth-first expansion over the KG \(G\) up to the dataset’s maximum 2-hop radius \(h\).
+The processed subgraph for each question is cached and used for the KG retrieval server in \framework{}.